-If you have an old ‘analogue’ electricity meter, and a solar PV system installed you may sometimes find you meter running backwards.
+If you have an old ‘analogue’ meter, and a solar PV system you may sometimes find your electricity meter running backwards.

 We occasionally get asked about this, and if it is a problem, so the following article has been written to put people’s minds at rest.

 Take the case of Paula Owen who says:

 If the householder is not informed that it is a problem at the commissioning stage, and doesn’t really understand what is happening (I only realised there might be an issue because through the summer I was generating more than I was using, so had a negative meter reading situation) is it their responsibility, are they legally liable?
 Or is it the responsibility of the FiT payment suppler to check the meter type?

 Firstly, Paula’s case is quite rare, since the old ‘spinning disc’ meters are not that common and most of them have a ratchet to stop them going backwards.

 A decent MCS accredited solar PV installer should know about this and provide you with an explanation of what will happen when they complete your installation.

 If your meter goes backwards you are going to be better off, since you will pay less for your electricity, and you do not really need to worry about this as it is not your problem.

 The problem lies between the District Network Operator (DNO) and the Public Electricity Supplier (PES) that supplies your property.
 You can find out who your DNO is here.